Creamy, cooling and naturally sweetened, Matcha-Mango Coconut Popsicles are fun to make and share!

 These popsicles are super simple to make too.
 You’ll need a popsicle mold, or these can be easily made in paper cups or ice cube trays.
-I use this plastic mold, but since I bought it a new stainless steel mold became available.
+I use this plastic mold, but since I bought it a new stainless steel mold became available (these are affiliate links).
 Having a popsicle mold on hand is worth the kitchen real estate, even in my tiny kitchen.

 Use 1/2 of each milk to whip up the mango puree with a bit of honey.
 Divide the puree evenly among the molds, and freeze for 15 minutes.
 While the mango is setting, whip up the matcha tea mixture with the remaining milks and honey.
 Pour the matcha mixture over the top of the mango mixture and freeze until set, at least eight hours or overnight.

 - Mango Raspberry Bellini Popsicles – from Salted Plains